Skip to main content

 In this paper, we take a closer look at the water crisis in Azerbaijan and explore the possible repercussions of the crisis on the country’s economy, on global trade, and on a number of global industries closely tied to the country.

-The insights in this paper shine a light on how one country and its challenges relating to climate change could be creating a pinch point for an organization’s supply chain and increasing the risk of business disruption.
+The insights in this paper shine a light on how one country and its challenges relating to climate change could be creating a pinch point for an organisation’s supply chain and increasing the risk of business disruption.

 We encourage our readers to maintain good visibility across global supply chains and to understand where and why single points of failure may arise.
 Now is the time to act against the impacts of climate change like water scarcity.
-With transparency and understanding, organizations are in good stead to build resilience and preparedness.
+With transparency and understanding, organisations are in good stead to build resilience and preparedness.

 For Azerbaijan, one resource in particular is essential to the country’s economic growth.
 Not only does this resource lie at the center of various geopolitical dependencies, but also it is being heavily impacted by climate change and the agenda to reach net-zero.
 The resource is water.
 Water scarcity is a real and present danger for Azerbaijan that threatens the country’s communities and economy.